ChenLiu-1996/CitationMap/README.md

 ## Minimalistic User Guide
 This is for users familiar with python.
 Otherwise, please read the [User Guide](https://github.com/ChenLiu-1996/CitationMap?tab=readme-ov-file#user-guide).

-**Long story short: DO NOT CLONE OR FORK if you just want to use it!**
+**Long story short: DO NOT CLONE OR FORK if you just want to use it!
+Just installing and running in a single pythin script is enough!** Otherwise it will only make things complicated unless you know what you are doing.
 ### &#128640; 1 line to install.
 ```
 pip install citation-map